I wasn’t really sure how to tackle Maryam on reading. I tried phonic with her, tried introducing rhyming; but she doesn’t look interested.

-This is super simple and super low prep activity.
+This is a super simple and super low prep activity.
 Oh you definitely would love it!

-To play with this activity, your kids would need to match the same letters.
+To use this activity, your kids would need to match the same letters.

 Oh let me share about the prep work first so that it will be easier to talk about how to play with this.